- Bars and Nightlife

 The largest concentration of gay bars in Buffalo is located in Allentown.
 Also known also as our Arts District, Allentown’s centralization of gay bars lends to the bar-hopping for which Buffalo is notorious.
 Did we mention bars are open until 4 a.m. here?

-Cathode Ray, Q Bar, Fugazi, Funky Monkey Nite Club and Underground Niteclub are some of the most popular established gay bars in Allentown.
-Visitors are often shocked by the size, especially if it’s Big Ass Drink Night at Cathode Ray, and affordability of our drinks.
+Q Bar, Fugazi, Underground Niteclub, and the recently opened Twenty Six (formerly Cathode Ray) are some of the most popular established gay bars in Allentown.
+Visitors are often shocked by the size, as we’re reminded of Big Ass Drink Night at Cathode Ray, and affordability of our drinks.

 In addition to the art-filled storefronts on Allen Street, Buffalo hosts the Allentown Art Festival where hundreds of artists showcase their work in outdoor booths.
 It’s an opportunity for locals and visitors to meet artists and add art to their collections.